Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Unlike with a pleco, you don’t have to worry so much about your live plants with these little fish either.
 And they tend to blend into the background.
 Moving a piece of wood or a plant can dislodge half a dozen Ottos you didn't even know were there!

 Platies are active, curious fish and something like the puppy dogs of the community fish tank.
 They come in a variety of colors and markings, including the cool “Mickey Mouse” platy, which actually has markings on its tail that resemble Mickey Mouse.

-They are very peaceful fish, but their active and inquisitive nature may get them in trouble with any large, semi-aggressive tankmates.
-For this reason they’d be best in a tank with other highly active fish they can’t annoy.
+They are peaceful, community fish, but their active and inquisitive nature may get them in trouble with any large, semi-aggressive tank mates.
+For this reason, they’d be best in a tank with other highly active fish they can’t annoy.

 Ghost Shrimp (Honorable Mention)

 Ghost shrimp don’t make the 10-best tropical fish for beginners list, but they do get an honorable mention for being an interesting addition to any aquarium.
 Sometimes called glass shrimp, these little scavengers are super-easy to care for, and you can basically drop them in your tank and forget about them.